Navigating mental health in the workplace

 The focus for Mental Health Awareness Week this year is loneliness and the impact negative feelings about being alone can have on our mental wellbeing.Read more

 You should be aware that since May 2015 exclusivity clauses within zero-hours contracts have been made unenforceable.
-Click here to read the update in this regard.

 An exclusivity clause is a clause where the employer tries to prevent the worker from doing work for anybody else whilst they are engaged under the Zero Hours Contract with them.
 It also covers clauses that only allow that worker to do work for other people if they have the employer’s consent.

 For many, this was welcome protection for zero-hours workers from unscrupulous employers.
 For many employers, this had little effect, provided you were using zero-hours contracts properly.

 Whilst the new laws came into force in May 2015, there was nothing really to deter employers from still including exclusivity clauses in zero-hours contracts and/or encourage them to leave them out.
 Therefore a number of employers have continued to use their standard zero-hours contracts, which include exclusivity clauses.
 This is often done in the hope that it would deter workers who may not know that these clauses are unenforceable.
 Put simply there was nothing to encourage employers to remove them.

 Zero-hours contracts have been something that the Government have been focusing on for the last 12 months and it was inevitable that, in time, they would bring something in with a little more bite.